-Email: marketing@fontbonne.edu Location: Ryan Hall, Room 424 Hours: M-F 8:30AM-4:30PM student activities and achievements, then develops them as news and content for university-owned platforms, like the Fontbonne website, social media and advertising, as well as news releases or media advisories.
+Phone: 314.719.3672 Email: marketing@fontbonne.edu Location: Ryan Hall, Room 424 Hours: M-F 8:30AM-4:30PM

+The communications and marketing office champions Fontbonne University's brand through marketing, advertising, public relations, social media, the university magazine and other channels.
+The department seeks out unique and relevant stories that highlight faculty, staff and student activities and achievements, then develops them as news and content for university-owned platforms, like the Fontbonne website, social media and advertising, as well as news releases or media advisories.
 Students interested in sharing their Fontbonne story, or participating in university ad campaigns, are welcome to connect with the department by phone, email or in person.
+If students are contacted by the news media for interviews, photos or video on campus, they should notify the communications and marketing office for clearance.